Hero Image

 Why Southern?

-A computing degree from Southern Adventist University combines cutting-edge technology education with a Christ-centered mission, preparing graduates for careers in software development, cybersecurity, data analytics, and IT.
-Our programs emphasize technical excellence, ethical leadership, and real-world problem-solving, equipping students to thrive in today’s fast-paced, technology-driven marketplace while making a meaningful impact in their communities and professions.
+A computing degree from Southern Adventist University combines cutting-edge technology education with a Christ-centered mission, preparing graduates for careers in software development, cybersecurity, data analytics, and information technology.
+Each program emphasizes technical excellence, ethical leadership, and real-world problem-solving, equipping students to thrive in today’s fast-paced, technology-driven marketplace while making a meaningful impact in their communities and professions.

 Scot Anderson, PhD